-The Group has seen and expects to continue to see material decline in sales as a result of the COVID-19 pandemic.
+As the community quarantine eases, the Group expects to see material improvement in sales as compared to the peak of the Enhanced Community Quarantine imposed throughout the country.
 Although the Group anticipates that COVID-19 will have a material impact on its business operations, including the duration and impact on overall customer demand, the impact cannot be reasonably estimated at this time.

-As a precautionary measure, in March 2020, the Group took additional steps to reduce discretionary spending and other expenditures, rolled out procedures to ensure continuous delivery of their products using their newly acquired subsidiary, CocoDelivery Inc. (CDI) and repurpose or upgrade some stores into delivery hubs.
+As a precautionary measure, in March 2020, the Group took additional steps to reduce discretionary spending and other expenditures, rolled out procedures to ensure continuous delivery of their products using their newly acquired subsidiary, Cocodelivery Inc. (CDI) and repurpose or upgrade some stores into delivery hubs.
 The Group continues to monitor the situation closely and may implement further measures to provide additional flexibility and improve the Group's cash position and liquidity.